What to include

 Use this weekly rhythm:

-Pair this with the Career Clarity Quiz to maintain role focus and avoid random applications.
+Pair this with the Take free career snapshot quiz to maintain role focus and avoid random applications.

 Interviewers may ask about break duration, current tools, or readiness.
 Do not over-justify.
 Keep answers direct and evidence-based.
 Show one recent example of learning and one recent example of execution.